Engine for Weights, AI Compute & Serving

 Why EWACS

-One daemon.
+One app.
 Two APIs.
-Your infrastructure.
+Your machine.

 Point any Ollama or OpenAI client at EWACS and it just works — then add the things Ollama doesn't give you.